23DP3RPoga/DealUp/README.md

 5. **Set Your Price** – Choose a fixed price or mark it as negotiable.
 6. **Publish Your Ad** – Once approved, your ad is live!

-### Boost Your Listing (Optional)
-- Promote your ad for better visibility using our paid ad boost options.
-- Featured ads appear at the top of search results for maximum exposure.

 ---

 ## 3. Buying on DealUp